Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Introduction

 \section{Introduction}

-One of the most frequently applied interventions in the intensive care unit (ICU) is invasive mechanical ventilation (MV) \cite{bellani2016epidemiology}, and its critical role became even more evident during the COVID-19 pandemic, which saw a surge ICU admissions, prolonged mechanical ventilation needs, and early intubation.
+One of the most frequently applied life-saving interventions in the ICU is invasive mechanical ventilation (MV) \cite{bellani2016epidemiology}.
+The importance of MV was especially evident during the COVID-19 pandemic, marked by increased ICU admissions, prolonged ventilation, and early intubations.
 However, MV is also associated with an increased risk of organ damage, particularly ventilator-induced lung injury (VILI) \cite{slutsky1999lung}.
-To prevent VILI, clinical guidelines recommend the limitation of tidal volumes, respiratory rate and inspiratory pressures.
-However, these protocols only provide a general guidance, leaving the actual choice of ventilator setting to the clinical judgment and expertise of healthcare providers.
+To prevent VILI, clinical guidelines recommend the limitation of tidal volumes, respiratory rate and inspiratory pressures \cite{fichtner2017s3}.
+However, these protocols only provide general guidance, leaving the actual choice of ventilator setting to the clinical judgment and expertise of healthcare providers.
 Furthermore, it was shown that protocols of protective MV are poorly followed worldwide \cite{bellani2016epidemiology}.
 MV also demands a high nurse-to-patient ratio, leading to suboptimal recovery and prolonged ICU stays in times of high workload \cite{roedl2019chronic}.

-AI-based decision support systems (AI-DSS) can address these challenges by providing personalized MV treatment recommendations that reduce the risk of VILI while enhancing accessibility.
-Offline Reinforcement Learning (RL) algorithms can leverage ICU datasets to learn interventions that optimize MV settings, ensuring both immediate patient stability and improved long-term outcomes.
-Previous retrospective studies (e.g., \cite{kondrup2023towards,peine2021development}) have demonstrated the potential of applying offline RL to develop AI-DSS for MV.
+AI-based decision support systems (AI-DSS) can provide personalized MV treatment recommendations that reduce the risk of VILI while enhancing accessibility.
+Offline Reinforcement Learning (RL) algorithms have demonstrated potential to learn interventions from ICU datasets that ensure immediate patient stability and improve long-term outcomes during MV \cite{kondrup2023towards,peine2021development}.

-In this project, we focus on developing IntelliLung using Offline RL, an AI-DSS for MV in the ICU.
-This initiative involves 15 medical and technical partners from Europe.
-This includes close collaboration with domain experts and clinicians in identifying relevant cohorts, problem formulation, selection of state, actions and rewards, and evaluation to make it practically applicable.
-This paper addresses several critical technical challenges from previous studies and highlights important concerns.
-Our contributions are as follows: \paragraph{C1.} Previous methodologies focused on optimizing MV using sparse rewards based on mortality.
-However, previous medical studies \cite{torrini2021prediction,silva2015mechanisms} indicate that just mortality can be a poor endpoint for evaluating MV interventions.
-We introduce a reward based on ventilator-free days (VFD) and physiological parameter ranges.
-The results show that this approach better aligns with the medical objective of reducing VILI while balancing the contributions of both factors.